bhupen98/dhukuti/README.md

 # 💰 Dhukuti - Traditional Nepali Rotating Savings Platform

-**Modernize traditional Dhukuti groups with digital automation.**
+**Modernize traditional Dhukuti groups with digital automation for the Nepalese community in Australia.**

-A comprehensive platform for managing traditional Nepali rotating savings and credit associations (Dhukuti) with modern digital tools, secure transactions, and community features.
+A comprehensive platform for managing traditional Nepali rotating savings and credit associations (Dhukuti) with modern digital tools, secure transactions, and community features specifically designed for the Nepalese community in Australia.

 ## 🚀 Live Features